Understanding Late Payments

-The best way to avoid default is to stay informed and proactive.
-Use the Possible app regularly to track your loan status, update your payment method, and make timely payments.
-If a payment isn't made within the 29-day grace period, the loan will be reported as in default.
+The best way to avoid a late payment is to check the Possible app often.
+It’s the easiest way to track your loan, update your payment method and make timely payments.

 What Happens When My Loan is Charged Off?